Clicky

-How can salary sacrifice arrangements reduce your tax bill?
+How can salary sacrifice arrangements reduce your tax bill and boost your pension?

 As a contractor, you can benefit from significant tax breaks on pension investment whilst providing a nest egg for your retirement.